Ravensburg: History

-Ravensburg was first mentioned in writing in 1088.
-It was founded by the Welfs, a Frankish dynasty in Swabia who became later Dukes of Bavaria and Saxony and who made the castle of Ravensburg their ancestral seat.
+The city of Ravensburg is situated at a ford in the river Schussen along the trade route between the Danube and Lake Constance.
+A castle known by the Franconian name Rauenspurg was founded on a spur overlooking the valley by the Welfs, a Frankish dynasty in Swabia at some point in the first half of the eleventh century.
+In the middle of the century, the Welfs relocated their court to the Ravensburg castle, making it their ancestoral seat, and a town had developed in its shadow.

+The town is first mentioned in writing in 1088.
+After razing the town of Augsburg to the ground, the Historia Welforum records that Welf IV took its bishop captive, transporting him to Ravensburg where he held him for ransom.

+A fire in 1131 burned the town the ground during the campaign of Frederick II Duke of Swabia.
+However, it was quickly rebuilt and by 1138, it is described as being enclosed by a wall.
+A market is mentioned as being part of the town for the first time in 1152.
-By a contract of inheritance, in 1191 the Hohenstaufen Frederick Barbarossa acquired the ownership of Ravensburg from Welf VI, Duke of Spoleto and uncle of both Frederick Barbarossa and Henry the Lion.

-With the death of Conradin 1268 in Naples the Hohenstaufen line became extinct.
-Their former estates became imperial property of the Holy Roman Empire.
-Like many other cities in Swabia, at the end of the 13th century Ravensburg became an Imperial Free City in 1276.
+The male Welf line expired with the death of Welf VI, Duke of Spoleto in 1191.
+By means of a contract of inheritance, the castle and town passed into the possession of the Hohenstaufen, Frederick Barbarossa.
+But with the death of Conradin in 1268 in Naples, the Hohenstaufen line became extinct, and their former estates became the imperial property of the Holy Roman Empire.
+In June 1276, Emperor Rudolf I issued the town a privilege granting it the status of an Imperial Free City.
+Ten years later, the emperor confirmed the privilege, adding the right for the city to hold a grain market every Saturday.

 Ravensburg landscape showing local landmarks: 23.
 Weinberge with Torkeln; 24.
 St. Christina; 25.
 Veitsburg; 26.
 Ravensburg with Mehlsack.
 Most of the hillsides are shown covered with vineyards.
 From Kloster Weißenau (stylized print by Johann Mathias Steidlin, 1734).

 The "Great Ravensburg Trading Society" (Große Ravensburger Handelsgesellschaft) was founded at Ravensburg and Konstanz around 1380 by the merchant families of Humpis (from Ravensburg), Mötteli (from Buchhorn, modern-day Friedrichshafen) and Muntprat (from Constance).
 At first, the society mostly dealt in the production of linen and fustian.
 With the opening of one of the first paper mills north of the Alps in 1402 in Ravensburg, paper became another commodity.
 The Ravensburg stores also sold oriental spices, Mediterranean wines and Bohemian ores.
 After the liquidation of the Great Ravensburg Trading Society in 1530, Ravensburg stagnated economically.
 The Thirty Years' War caused a grave decline of the population.
 Swedish troops destroyed the old castle, now named "Veitsburg" after the St. Veit chapel at the castle grounds.